leoloveisme/happybeings/Book I Episode IV - New horizons/English/Beautiful new world.md

 We don’t sleep

 We hardly ever speak, because so much can get lost in the spoken communication, but we laugh a lot and often.
+We speak, when we cannot communicate telepathically and usually we do that with telepathy-receiving-impaired beings from other world / universes.
+Such beings are very rare, however they exist.
+Mostly it is curable, however we usually don't cure any beings, unless it is involuntary death situation and the mentally unconscious being is injured and / or needs to be saved.
+We can read even from mentally unconscious mind, unless it is actively blocked.
+Yes, some beings can do that, even when they are mentally unconscious.

-All experiences are "automatically" (we don't have any machines for that) shared.
+All experiences are "automatically" (we don't have any machines for that) shared and saved into our conscious energy space.